mm-ansarian/mm-ansarian/README.md

 ## About me
 👋 Hi, I’m Mohammad Mahdi Ansarian, an Iranian who is proud of his country.
-- 💻 I'm a python programmer, whos always trying hard to improve himself.
+- 💻 I'm a python programmer, who is always trying hard to improve himself.
 - 👀 I’m interested in taekwondo, astronomy, physics and looking after the plants.
 - 🌱 I’m currently learning:
     - Algorithm and data structure